bitdessin/JustDeepIt/docs/source/tutorials/tumor-detection.rst

 In fact, deep learning models can detect tumors that may be overlooked by humans.
-This tutorial illustrates the training of U\ :sup:`2`-Net [#u2net]_ on the TCGA dataset of brain MRI scans and then uses the trained model to perform tumor detection, demonstrating the use of the proposed AgroLens for applications beyond plant biology and agriculture.
+This tutorial illustrates the training of U\ :sup:`2`-Net [#u2net]_ on the TCGA dataset of brain MRI scans and then uses the trained model to perform tumor detection, demonstrating the use of the proposed JustDeepIt for applications beyond plant biology and agriculture.